-- The shape of a raindrop is highly variable and depends on factors including size, speed of descent, and turbulence.
+- The shape of a real raindrop is highly variable and depends on factors including size, speed of descent, and turbulence.

 - Each rainbow observed in our daily life and the arrangement of droplets within it is unique due both to chance and to a wide range of environmental factors.